 Balance in life and as a runner is key

 So there we have it.
-I’m not always running 🙂 Taking the time to slow down, appreciate the change in seasons, spending time with loved ones and getting some quality nights rest are all ways in which I strive to achieve and maintain balance in this wild and precious life!
+I’m not always running 🙂 Taking the time to slow down, appreciate the change in seasons, spend time with loved ones and get some quality nights rest are all ways in which I strive to achieve and maintain balance and avoid running burnout.

 I hope you enjoyed reading this article and that it motivates you to think about seeking your own personal balance in life.
 Got some tips on how you manage to keep a balanced lifestyle?
 Share them in the comments below.